 My specialty is versatility.
 Insatiably curious, I’ve written on everything from winemakers to wildlife veterinarians, snapping turtles to sleep doctors, and a 2,700-year-old mummy diagnosed with heart disease.
 I am drawn to stories about conservation and the natural world in particular, and consuming passions in general.
-I also write about education, health and wellness, science and technology, and arts and culture.
+I also write broadly about science and technology, health and wellness, and education, arts, and culture.
 I particularly like tackling complex or technical topics and making them accessible to a general reader.

 I am a freelance writer, a contributing editor for Virginia Living magazine (for which I write the regular “natives” column profiling Virginia’s native flora and fauna), and I was previously a feature contributor for Washington Post “Weekend,” for which I wrote on topics as widely varied as the Solar Decathlon (an international university-level competition to design and build solar homes) , old-time music in Floyd, VA, and the footloose life of the young, bright, and unattached in Washington, DC.